Gradient-Leaks: Understanding and Controlling Deanonymization in Federated Learning: Experimental Setup: Datasets, Tasks, and Models

 \myparagraph{(ii) OpenImages} OpenImages \cite{openimages} is a large-scale public dataset from Google, consisting of 9M Flickr image URLs and weakly labeled image-level annotations across 19.8k classes.
 To make training feasible, we prune out users with less than 500 images, resulting in 317k images from 327 users annotated with 18 classes (e.g., food, building).
 Furthermore, images of the same user can cover a wide time span (typically >5 years).
 Similar to PIPA, we formulate the training of a multi-label image classifier \modelname{CNN-OI-FL} based on the MobileNet architecture.
-We evaluate the models using Average Precision (AP) scores and present the results in Table \ref{tab:collab_perf}.

-\myparagraph{(iii) Blog Authorship} The Blog Authorship Corpus \cite{schler2006effects} is a large-scale dataset consisting of $\sim$681K posts collected from 19K bloggers from \url{blogger.com}.
+\myparagraph{(iii) Blog Authorship} The Blog Authorship Corpus \cite{schler2006effects} contains $\sim$681K posts collected from 19K bloggers from \url{blogger.com}.
 We work with a subset of 55 users with at least 1000 corresponding posts.
 Since these blog posts are lengthy (13.5 sentences, 209 words per post), we further split each post into corresponding sentences.
 As a result, we obtain 454K text sequences over 55 users.
 We train a language model (\modelname{NNLM-FL}): $P(\vecx_t | \vecx_{t-i}, \cdots, \vecx_{t-1};\ \vecw)$ i.e., predicting probability distribution of the next word $\vecx_t$ in a sequence given contextual information.
 Language models trained in an FL architecture are currently deployed to enable smart compose keyboards \cite{yang2018applied}.
 We train a Neural Network Language Model \cite{bengio2003neural} using an embedding layer (with $E$=100 dims), LSTM layer \cite{hochreiter1997long} (with $L$=64 hidden units), and a fully-connected layer (with vocabulary size $V$=5000).
-A summary of Top5 accuracy scores are presented in Table \ref{tab:collab_perf}.